charlesrocabert/gbapy/tutorials/src_model_format_tutorial.md

 ### 2.2) Mass fraction matrix $\mathbf{M}$ (<code>M</code>) <img src="https://img.shields.io/badge/mandatory-red" /> <a name="M"></a>

-The sheet `M` contains the mass fraction matrix $\mathbf{M}$, which is the pendant of the stoichiometric matrix in normalized mass units (see <a href="https://doi.org/10.1371/journal.pcbi.1011156" target="_blank">Dourado et al., 2023</a>).
+The sheet `M` contains the mass fraction matrix $\mathbf{M}$, which is the pendant of the stoichiometric matrix in normalized mass units (see <a href="https://doi.org/10.1371/journal.pcbi.1011156">Dourado et al., 2023</a>).
 This sheet is mandatory to have minimal kinetics:
 - Metabolites are in row, reactions in columns.
 - The last row corresponds to total protein amount (`Protein`).
 - The last column corresponds to the ribosome reaction (`Ribosome`), producing the total protein amount.
 - All metabolites starting with `x_` are external metabolites with constant concentration.

 > [!WARNING]
-> Stoichiometric coefficients must be converted following GBA formalism (see the <a href="https://github.com/charlesrocabert/gbacpp/blob/main/tutorials/units_conversion_tutorial.ipynb" target="_blank">units conversion tutorial</a>).
+> Stoichiometric coefficients must be converted following GBA formalism (see the <a href="https://github.com/charlesrocabert/gbapy/blob/main/tutorials/units_conversion_tutorial.ipynb">Units conversion tutorial</a>).

 For example, the model below has three reactions and four metabolites (three internal, one external):